CHORUS-TRE/workbench-operator/README.md

 - A Deployment + ReplicaSet + Pod for the Xpra server
 - A Service handling the HTTP endpoint, and X11 Socket, of Xpra.
-- Many Pods, one for each app.
+- Many Pods (subject to change), one for each app.
 An App being a UI application, it will come and go.

 ### TODO

-- Handling whole lifecycle when the user stops the Server from within;
+- Handling the whole lifecycle when the user stops the Server from within;
-- Allow deploying applications as Pods;
+- Allow deploying applications as Deployment (so stopping an app is possible using `replicas: 0`);
 - Report various information in the /status for the applications;
 - etc.